gibsjose/todo/README.md

 # Todo

-## Authors
-@gibsjose

-## Description
-Todo is a simple Python script that matches files containing the popular `@TODO` tag.
+Todo is a simple `@TODO` tag tracker.
 It displays the comment after the tag from all files containing tags, with corresponding file names and line numbers.

 For example, a file named `main.c` containing the following tag on line 100: